 Delta 8 is about half the strength of delta 9 THC, making it a great choice for beginners or people who want better control over their dose.
 The strength difference results from delta 8’s slightly different chemical structure, making it less active at the body’s cannabinoid receptor sites.

 6. Delta 10 THC

 Delta 10 THC is similar in strength to delta 8 THC but doesn’t have the same effects.
-Unlike delta 8 and delta 9 THC, delta 10 has an energizing effect, making it a great choice for people looking to enhance their focus or boost their productivity.
-Delta 10 is not good for relaxing or treating insomnia and can potentially worsen anxiety.
+Unlike delta 8 and delta 9 THC, delta 10 has an energizing effect, making it an excellent choice for people looking to enhance their focus or boost their productivity.
+Delta 10 is not suitable for relaxing or treating insomnia and can potentially worsen anxiety.

 Despite having different effects than delta 8 and delta 9 THC, delta 10 is still psychoactive and produces a euphoric feeling that qualifies it as a legal high.
 Delta 10 THC enjoys the same legal status in the United States as delta 8 THC.